Ad-hoc polymorphism in JSON with Kotlin

 We want to use Kotlin data classes for concise code, non-nullable types for null-safety and default arguments for the data class constructor to work when a field is missing in a given JSON.
 We also would probably want explicit exceptions when the mapping fails completely (required field missing).
 We also want near zero overhead automatic mapping from JSON to objects and in reverse.
 On android, we also want a small APK size, so a reduced number of dependencies and small libraries.
 Therefore:

-• To my knowledge, to make use of the described Kotlin features like null-safety and default arguments, all libraries supporting Kotlin fully use kotlin-reflect , which is around 2MB in size and therefore might not be an option.
+, because it has very limited capabilities and no mapping functionality at all. - To my knowledge, to make use of the described Kotlin features like null-safety and default arguments, all libraries supporting Kotlin fully use

-• We might not have the ability to use a library like Moshi with integrated Kotlin support, because we already use the popular Gson or Jackson library used in the project.
+, which is around 2MB in size and therefore might not be an option. - We might not have the ability to use a library like Moshi with integrated Kotlin support, because we already use the popular Gson or Jackson library used in the project.

 This post describes a way of using the GSON and Mosi library with Kotlin data classes and the least amount of overhead possible of achieving a mapping of JSON to Kotlin data classes with null-safety and default values with Polymorphic JSON data.